Levoy Theatre: Closure

 The seats were old, the balcony was often closed, and movies were all second run, but it was still open for business, this time until July 1974.
 Once again problems with electric, wiring, heating, and the leaky roof were cited as problems.

-For the next four months the Levoy's new leasee, Seymour “Sy” Siegal, planned an optimistic comeback for Millville's 66-year-old theatre.
+For the next four months the Levoy's new lessee, Seymour "Sy" Siegal, planned an optimistic comeback for Millville's 66-year-old theatre.
 Improvements were made, promotions like the 5¢ movie were brought back, and the Levoy's occupancy permit was granted on November 13, 1974.
 This temporary reopening lasted for a month, and then an extra week was added on.

 This stop and go game with City Hall came to an end on December 24, 1974, when the Levoy was permanently closed because of the lack of substantial improvements.
 This put an end to Sy Siegal's efforts, and once again the title went back to Simon Cherivtch.

-The theatre was threatened with demolition in October, 1976 when The Levoy's leasee, Theatre VI Corporation of Long Island, was given 60 days to make minimum safety repairs on the building before the city would undertake demolition proceedings.
+The theatre was threatened with demolition in October 1976 when The Levoy's lessee, Theatre VI Corporation of Long Island, was given 60 days to make minimum safety repairs on the building before the city would undertake demolition proceedings.
 Demolition never occurred, due to logistical, legal and financial issues.

 Blaze Diegidio

 Cherivtch met Blaze Diegidio of Bucks County, Pennsylvania, and persuaded him to buy the old theatre in 1980.

 At first Blaze had planned to renovate the Levoy into a mini-mall, but these plans never formulated and for several more years the Levoy was boarded up.

-In the mid 1980s the store space on the ground floor was reopened for leasing, and the second floor mezzanine was torn out to create residential apartments.
+In the mid-1980s, the store space on the ground floor was reopened for leasing, and the second floor mezzanine was torn out to create residential apartments.

 On August 6, 1994, Blaze opened the Levoy for a tour to a group of interested citizens.
 It was this tour that convinced the group that there was enough of the theatre left to warrant the formation of a grass-roots organization to restore and reopen the theatre.